Documentation project of an art manifestation.

 FICARRA CONTEMPORARY DIVAN, a program of art residencies and events in a small village located in front of the Aeolian archipelago and gate of the Nebrodi’s mountain natural park.
 Its aim to echo the best traditions of European and Western art institutions that have worked on specific areas in relation to international contexts.

 I used my documentary work to question the landscape of and around Ficarra as an element of the political and cultural dimension.
-By processing images that can be highly evocative for a community that lives in almost absolute isolation in wintertime, given the weather conditions and the topography of the valleys of the Nebrodi chain, in Sicily.
+By processing images that can be highly evocative for a community that lives quite isolated in wintertime, given the weather conditions and the topography of the valleys of the Nebrodi chain, in Sicily.

 Here in Ficarra, ordinary people are used to being involved with the “curiosities” of art and contemporary artists, and you often come across discussions and analysis, not at all intimidated, on the quality of the artworks and research.
 Similarly, it was fun to listen to people who, intrigued by the details of the images I showed them, tried to guess the location of a rock, a cliff, or even a volcanic landscape, revealing the centrality of this town inhabited by just one thousand souls in the context of a wider region.